andikaflying/creatella-product-list-test/README.md

 ## How to run

-- Run the server in different folder.
-Run with `npm start` and make sure the localhost is `http://localhost:3000/`
+- Run the server from template (server and this project are seperated folder).
+Run with `npm run start` and make sure the server runs in `http://localhost:3000/`
-- After it's successfully running, run this project with `npm start`.
+- After it's successfully running, run this React JS project with `npm run start`.
 Run this project in different `port`
-- Now, you can see the page.
-Please, contact me if you don't see a page
+- Now, you can see products in the page.
+Please, contact me if you don't see the products

 ## Features